top of page

 How to Protect Your Vision During the Summer?

-As the summer season approaches in the Northern Hemisphere, we all look forward to enjoying the warm weather and sunny days.
+As the summer season approaches, we all look forward to enjoying the warm weather and sunny days.
 What is more, we often focus on protecting our skin from the harmful effects of the sun.
 However, it is equally important to prioritise the health of our eyes during this time.

 Protect your vision during summer | AmblyoPlay | Panoptic Vision